Staff & Volunteers

 Lindsay Allison

-Lindsay brings warmth, wisdom, and humour to Huckleberries, sharing her skills with the children and guiding them through various activities, from mucking out the animals and baking cakes to junk modeling and heading off on a hike.
-She also provides valuable support and guidance to staff when needed.
+Lindsay brings warmth, wisdom, and humour to Huckleberries, providing valuable support and guidance to staff, and to parents through our Peer-Support sessions.
 With 30 years of experience as a health visitor and Human Givens therapist, she has a deep understanding of children and the challenges families face.

-Lindsay’s beloved dog, Truffle, is a trained Pets As Therapy dog and joins her on Huckleberries’ mornings.
+Lindsay’s beloved dog, Truffle, is a trained Pets As Therapy dog and joins her on her visits to Huckleberries.
 Together, they also visit her local school and hospice, bringing comfort and joy to others.

 A devoted grandmother, Lindsay is a hands-on “Loopy”, always up for sleepovers and fun-filled days out with her grandchildren.
 As the mother of a Deaf son, she has firsthand experience of the joys and challenges that come with raising a child with a disability.